Applesauce muffins are moist, not overly sweet and ready to eat in about 20 minutes! They are the perfect breakfast or after school snack.

 - 2 tsp cinnamon

-- While the muffins are still warm, dip the top in melted butter and then in cinnamon sugar mixuture.
+While the muffins are still warm, dip the top in melted butter and then in cinnamon sugar mixture.